nmshd/documentation/_docs_explore/42-transport-layer.md

 Thus devices are usually handled within the identity, just like one person uses multiple devices for reading mails or browsing the web.

 A very interesting part of Enmeshed is, that devices are usually kept in synchronization with each other over a synchronization service.
-This is a big difference to other communication providers where there is usually a "main" device which is remotely controlled by other devices.
+This is a big difference from other communication providers where there is usually a "main" device which is remotely controlled by other devices.

 Thus, every device has the complete access on the identity and its data without relying on another device.
-This is a great backup and recovery mechanism, as having two devices for an identity means an automatic backup device if one device is broken.
+This is a great backup and recovery mechanism, as having two devices for an identity means an automatic backup device if one device is broken or replaced.

 ### Device Structure

-Devices in the Transport Layer have a different set of attributes as devices in the Backbone Layer.
+Devices in the Transport Layer have a different set of attributes from devices in the Backbone Layer.
 The devices of one identity know each other and this is the information which is shared accross the devices.

 - id
 - publicKey (optional)